Tai Po New Town: History of development

-The new town was a planned area, which " suitable sites have been reserved for various types of land-uses including residential, commercial, industrial and open space, and for the provision of different types of community and infrastructural facilities to meet the needs of the population."
+The new town was a planned area, which had "suitable sites have been reserved for various types of land-uses including residential, commercial, industrial and open space, and for the provision of different types of community and infrastructural facilities to meet the needs of the population."
 The new town was divided between residential and industrial areas, with a mix of public and private housing.
 The Tai Po Industrial Estate southwest of Ting Kok is one of the major industrial estates in Hong Kong.
 The gas factory of Hong Kong and China Gas was located in the estate.
 As of 2018, the estate also consists of tenants such as Asia Television, AsiaSat, APT Satellite, Oriental Press Group, South China Morning Post Publishers etc..
 Tai Po New Town also had a smaller industrial area known as Tai Ping Industrial Centre.

-The new town was served by two railway stations (now part of the mass transit system of the city), new Tai Po Market station and Tai Wo station respectively.
-Tai Po Kau railway station and old Tai Po Market railway station, however, were closed in 1983.
-The latter which previously served the traditional market town Tai Po Market (Tai Wo Shi), became the Hong Kong Railway Museum, one of the public museums of Tai Po District.
+The new town was served by two new railway stations (now part of the mass transit system of the city), new Tai Po Market station and Tai Wo station respectively.
+The already existing Tai Po Kau and old Tai Po Market railway stations, however, were closed in 1983.
+The latter which had previously served the traditional market town Tai Po Market (Tai Wo Shi), became the Hong Kong Railway Museum, one of the public museums of Tai Po District.
 In terms of road transport, Tolo Highway was completed in the 1980s, which largely replaced Tai Po Road as the main road between the new town and city centre.

 One of the earliest development of the present day Tai Po new town, were multi-storied estates on newly reclaimed land on Kwong Fuk Road circa the 1960s to 1970s.
-The housing estates, known as Luk Heung San Tsuen were served as the compensation for villages that were suffered from the construction of the Plover Cove Reservoir (船灣淡水湖 (boat bay fresh water lake)), in which the farmland would be under water after the construction of the reservoir.
-Despite those buildings are now much older than other buildings of the new town, as well as now part of the Tai Po District Council Election Constituency Tai Po Hui, the area could traced back to its origins in the Plover Cove by the name of the local street Luk Heung Lane (陸鄉里), a namesake of Luk Heung (literally Six Villages), as well as an ancestral hall.
-Those villages from Luk Heung conducted their business activities in Sha Tau Kok market town in the past.
+The housing estates, known as Luk Heung San Tsuen were served as the compensation for villages that were suffered from the construction of the Plover Cove Reservoir (船灣淡水湖 (boat bay fresh water lake)), whose farmland would be under water after the construction of the reservoir.
+Despite that, those buildings are now much older than other buildings of the new town, and make up the Tai Po District Council Election Constituency of Tai Po Hui.
+The area could traced back to its origins in the Plover Cove by the name of the local street Luk Heung Lane (陸鄉里), a namesake of Luk Heung (literally Six Villages), as well as an ancestral hall.
+Those villages from Luk Heung conducted their business activities in Sha Tau Kok in the past.
 The Lane-Square in Tai Po, or known as the "Four Lanes" were also built circa the 1960s.